Most of us give Christmas gifts that are quickly forgotten.

 5. Give a Journey to the Holy Land!

 Why not surprise your spouse, a friend, or your pastor with a trip to the Holy Land?
-I’m leading an exclusive one-bus tour next year.
+I’d love to have you join me on an upcoming tour!

 Make your gifts this year last a lifetime!
 Give the gift of a great Bible Lands study tool.

-Question: What other great Bible Lands tools would make good gifts?
-Please leave a comment.
+Tell me what you think: What other great Bible Lands tools would make good gifts?
+To leave a comment, just click here.